Add Python Dependencies to AWS Lambda Example

 In this tutorial, I will explain you how to add/install Python dependencies to AWS Lambda function.

-- Open your terminal and create a folder:
+- Open a terminal and create a folder:

 - Navigate inside the folder you just created:

 - Create a requirements.txt file inside that folder and add all the libraries that your function needs.
 For Example:

 - Run the following commands to install libraries compatible with your runtime in the appropriate sub folder (Replace python3.8 with the version of your Python):

 - Zip the python folder and create the layer package by running the following command:

 - Go to the AWS Lambda console > Layers.
-Enter the details, upload the zip file you created with and click on the Create button.
+Enter the details, upload the zip file you created with and click the Create button.
 Refer to the image below for example:

 - Go to your Lambda Function and scroll down until you see the option to Add a Layer as shown in the example image below: